 Environmental & Conservation Science

-I have been studying and practicing at the cross-section of society and environment - touching on topics such as floods, fuels, food, and farming - around the world in the Netherlands, Namibia, New Zealand, and various parts of Canada.
+I have been studying and practicing at the intersection of society and environment - touching on topics such as floods, fuels, food, and farming - around the world in the Netherlands, Namibia, New Zealand, and various parts of Canada.
 I continue to be fascinated by the complexities, contradictions, challenges, and opportunities at the social-environmental nexus.
 Seeing a multitude of connections between real-life problems, I wanted to gain an interdisciplinary understanding of the complexities in which socio-ecological issues are embedded by also studying economic development, local government administration, community-based research, and adult education.